 The concept of a change request spans multiple disciplines.
 However, keep in mind that this article zeroes in on its specific application within the service desk environment.

-Here, we'll explore the definition, the critical elements of a change request form, and offer a detailed look at a free workflow template available through InvGate Service Desk, tailored for those in the IT sector aiming to refine their Change Management processes.
+Here, we'll explore the definition, the critical elements of a change request form, and offer a detailed look at a free workflow template available through InvGate Service Management, tailored for those in the IT sector aiming to refine their Change Management processes.

 If you're an IT professional looking to streamline your change request processes, read on to discover how our built-in workflow setups can simplify and enhance your operations!